w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::

-The **Staking** type allows staking-related transactions.
-Do not confuse a staking proxy with the controller account.
-Within the staking pallet, some transactions must come from the stash account, while others must come from the controller account.
-The stash account is meant to stay in cold storage, while the controller account makes day-to-day transactions like setting session keys or deciding which validators to nominate.
-The stash account still needs to make some transactions such as bonding extra funds or designating a new controller account.
-A proxy doesn't change the _roles_ of stash and controller accounts but does allow the stash to be accessed even less frequently than using a controller account.
+The **Staking** type allows all staking-related transactions.
+The stash account is meant to stay in cold storage, while the staking proxy account makes day-to-day transactions like setting session keys or deciding which validators to nominate.

 The staking proxy can fully access Staking, Session, Utility and Fast Unstake pallets.